grafana/grafana/docs/sources/shared/datasources/tempo-search-traceql.md

 The Tempo data source supports streaming responses to TraceQL queries so you can see partial query results as they come in without waiting for the whole query to finish.

 {{% admonition type="note" %}}
 To use this experimental feature, enable the `traceQLStreaming` feature toggle.
 When active, all configured Tempo data sources will attempt to use streaming.

-In Grafana Cloud, you can enable this capability in the **Streaming** section of the Tempo data source settings.
+You can control which Tempo datasources do and don't attempt to stream results at the per-datasource level using the **Streaming** section of the Tempo datasource configuration.

 {{% /admonition %}}

 Streaming is available for both the **Search** and **TraceQL** query types.